bpocallaghan/generators/readme.md

-# Laravel 5 File Generators
+# Laravel 5.1 File Generators

 Custom Laravel 5 File Generators with a config file and publishable stubs.
 You can add new stubs in the config.
-This package can be used by anyone, but keep in mind that it is optimized for my personal custom workflow.
+This package can be used by anyone, but keep in mind that it is optimized for my personal workflow.
-It may not suit your workflow, but please let me know about any issues or new features.
+Please let me know about any issues or new features you would like to have.

 ## Commands
 ```bash